vuongducphuong/documentation/content/applications/finance/accounting/bank/reconciliation.rst

 .. image:: reconciliation/use07.png

-If everything was right (correct partner name, right amount) odoo will do the reconciliations **automatically**.
+If everything was right (correct partner name, right amount) Leansoft will do the reconciliations **automatically**.

 .. image:: reconciliation/use08.png